FernandoRocha88/WalkthroughProject02/README.md

 * AI system to predict:
 	- if a prospect will churn, if so, when?
-	- from which group this prospect will belong, and based on that, present potential factors that could mantain/bring the customer to a non-churnable cluster
+	- from which group this prospect will belong, and based on that, present potential factors that could mantain/bring the prospect to a non-churnable cluster

  <img src="https://github.com/FernandoRocha88/WalkthroughProject02/blob/main/WalkthroughProject02%20-%20read%20me%20image.png" width="80%" height="80%"/>